Tax Structure In Barbados

 Barbados offers a competitive tax regime.
-It’s one of the main reasons we’re a top choice for international investment.
+It’s among the reasons we’re a top choice for international investment.

 We keep our taxes straightforward and transparent.
 Barbados is one of the first countries in the Caribbean to converge its local and international tax rates, making its tax system globally competitive, while bringing the country in line with the OECD’s Base Erosion and Profit Shifting (BEPS) Initiative.
 By implementing the new regime, Barbados has fulfilled its commitment to be fully compliant with the BEPS Action 5 report addressing harmful tax practices.

 Barbados offers a competitive tax regime.
-As an investor, you’ll pay a maximum corporate income tax rate of 5.5 percent and a minimum of one percent.
 The straightforward tax regime is also attractive because there is no capital gains, wealth, inheritance or gift tax.
 Value Added Tax is charged at 17.5 percent.
+Effective January 1, 2024, the general corporation tax rate will be 9%.

 Corporate income tax due dates depend on the fiscal year-end for the company: